hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

 ## Current Project Status & Next Steps

-The project's core features are complete and the application is stable and robust.
-All major development tasks outlined in this plan have been implemented.
-The application has been successfully tested with live data in batches, and the error handling, duplicate detection, and rate-limiting mechanisms have been proven to work effectively.
+While core features are complete, scaled testing has revealed a critical issue with the Strava API rate-limit handling.
+A robust fix has been implemented to catch a broader range of rate-limit exceptions, but this new handler has not yet been verified under high-volume conditions that are known to trigger the limit.

-The application is now ready for the full, production migration of all remaining workouts.
+**This remains a potential blocking issue.** The application is not considered fully ready for the final migration until the rate-limit fix is proven to be effective in a large-batch test.

-The only remaining tasks are post-migration activities, as outlined in **Phase 10**, such as performing a final audit and archiving the project data.
-No further feature development is required to complete the primary goal of the migration.
+The next and highest development priority is to verify the rate-limit backoff-and-retry mechanism in `src/strava_uploader.py` by running a larger batch (e.g., 100+) until the API limit is hit and the handler is triggered.